 Instagram is one of the most successful social networks, but are you taking full advantage of its functions?
 Here we leave you some tips.

 When Instagram was launched in October 2010, it was a quick way to apply stylized “filters” to your photos and then share them with your friends.
-Six and a half years later (and a billion dollars invested by Facebook in its acquisition), it has 700 million active users and a lot of advanced features and buy instagram comments.
+Six and a half years later (and a billion dollars invested by Facebook in its acquisition), it has 700 million active users and a lot of buy instagram comments.

 Nowadays, it is still very easy to share a photo (or video) with just a few touches to the screen of your smartphone.
 However, if you talk to some of the people who have tens or even hundreds of thousands of followers in this service, you will realize that there is still much to learn to be considered an expert in this application.